theMichaelB/OWS-TestNarrative/README.md

 # OWS-TestNarrative
-Simplified narrative world for automated and manual testing of Open World Stories functionality.
+Test narrative and interaction framework for the Open World Stories project.
+Defines a simplified world with time-based character interactions in the town of Oakhaven for automated and manual testing.